JohannesFischer/sourcejs-pug/README.md

 To install, run npm in `sourcejs/user` folder:

 ```
-npm install sourcejs-pug --save
+npm i sourcejs-pug -S
 ```

 Then restart your SourceJS application, middleware will be loaded automatically.

 ## Usage

-After installing middleware, instead of `index.src` pages, you can `index.jade` files with Pug markup.
+After installing middleware, instead of `index.src` pages, you can `index.pug` files with Pug markup.

 index.pug